Collaboration – ‘The act of working together to achieve a goal’

 The bottom line is simply this – traditional approaches are limited, fixed, and two-dimensional, creating barriers to innovation.
 In today’s connected world, businesses require real-time collaboration among multiple people, systems, and connected products.

 ThingWorx shatters the barriers to 3D collaboration through the introduction of a revolutionary new software application platform that is modern and complete, in that it effectively enables all three dimensions of collaboration (people, systems, and the physical world).
 The platform not only rapidly and easily enables 3D collaboration, it also serves to optimize the collaboration experience through the introduction of a set of transformational intelligence tools.
-Come visit our website at www.thingworx.com or give us a call to learn more.
+Contact us to learn more.